 “The closest any worshipper is to His Lord is during the last part of the night, so if you can be amongst those who remember Allah at that time then do so.”
 (Recorded in al-Tirmidhi)

 SubhanAllah.
-Let’s reflect on this for a moment and ask ourselves where are we at this time?
+Let’s reflect on that for a moment and ask ourselves where are we at this time?